fluendo/fluster/README.md

 In order to run the tests for the different test suites and decoders, a `resources` directory containing all the input files for each test suite needs to be collected first.

+## How to get started

+- Clone the repository: `git clone https://github.com/fluendo/fluster.git`

+or

+- [Release source code](https://github.com/fluendo/fluster/releases) assets are available in the following formats zip, tar.gz

+Find more about how to use Fluster in the next section.

 ## How to use